Renfrewshire Tower Blocks Networked Heat Pump Retrofit

 Our Role

-Working within the constraints of a dense urban site, historic mining activity, and the need for minimal resident disruption, Genius Energy Lab worked with Kensa to design a robust, efficient ground collector system comprising:
+Working within the constraints of a dense urban site, historic mining activity, and the need for minimal resident disruption.
+Genius Energy Lab worked to design a robust, efficient ground collector system.
+And provided:

 • Full ground array design and specification